section-engineering-education/engineering-education/content/articles/advancement-of-swing-frameworks-in-java/index.md

 ![Painting](/engineering-education/advancement-of-swing-frameworks-in-Java/painting.png)

 The `paintComponent()` method is overridden by the PaintPanel, to manage painting.
 Enabling the PaintPanel to write directly onto the output display of the component while painting is being carried out.
-The program has a default border format that it uses making the area not to be declared and adding the panel towards the middle.
+The program has a default border format, making the area not to be declared and adding the panel towards the middle.
 The display in the panel is sized to fill the middle.

 ### Conclusion
 In this article, we have learned how to perform the following task using Swing frameworks: